andreamazz/BubbleTransition/README.md

 github "andreamazz/BubbleTransition"
 ```

-## Swift 2.0 and iOS9
+## Swift 1.2
-If you are building with Xcode 7, targeting iOS9, checkout the `swift-2` branch:
+Version `1.0.0` targets Swift 2, if you are building with version `1.2` checkout the `swift-1.2` branch.
 ```
-pod 'BubbleTransition', git: 'https://github.com/andreamazz/BubbleTransition', branch: 'swift-2'
+pod 'BubbleTransition', git: 'https://github.com/andreamazz/BubbleTransition', branch: 'swift-1.2'

 use_frameworks!
 ```